JayeshPatil18/Weather-App-Jetpack/README.md

 - **WeatherAPI.com**: Provides weather data including current weather, forecasts, and more.

-### Key Components:

-- **`build.gradle`**: Configuration file for Gradle build system.
-- **`settings.gradle`**: Settings file that includes all modules in the project.
-- **`AndroidManifest.xml`**: Describes the fundamental characteristics of the app and defines each of its components.
-- **`java/`**: Contains Java (or Kotlin) source code for the app.
-- **`res/`**: Contains resources used by the app such as images, layouts, strings, and styles.
-- **`drawable/`**: Stores drawable resources like images and XML drawables.
-- **`layout/`**: Contains XML files that define the layout structure of activities and fragments.
-- **`mipmap/`**: Contains launcher icons for different densities.
-- **`values/`**: Contains XML files for various values such as strings, styles, dimensions, colors, and more.
-- **`test/`**: Contains test code for the app, typically used for unit tests.

-This structure provides a basic overview of how an Android project is organized, with directories for source code, resources, tests, and configuration files.
-Adjustments can be made based on specific project requirements or additional modules included in the project.

 ## Running the Jetpack Compose Android App

 To run the Jetpack Compose Android app, follow these steps: